The Little Chai Wala_ The Encounter

 He was trying hard to balance the puri lunch plate on his left hand and the hot glass of tea on the right.

-Half naked with bare foot he had to walk the sun heated road.
+Half-naked with bare foot, he had to walk the sun scorched road.

 And that job of the little boy seems to be the toughest of all the jobs in the world that moment .